-While I love all of my kids dearly, I was SO excited to find out I was having a girl after having two boys!
+While I love all of my kids dearly, I was SO excited to find out I was finally having a girl after having two boys!
 Okay, so “finally” makes it seem like it was YEARS — when in reality, my boys are only a year and 2 weeks apart, and my oldest daughter followed just 15 months later.

 My younger daughter, however, is a girly girl through and through.
 She’s all glitter and sparkles and personally requested the adorable heart hairstyle above for Valentine’s Day.

-Whether it’s a teensy bit of jealousy after hearing everyone gush about her sister’s hair or just a touch of sibling competitiveness (I’m guessing both), now my older girl has been asking for a special style for St. Patrick’s Day hairstyles we can try.
-I’m not one to look a gift horse in the mouth, so we created this St. Patrick’s Day shamrock ‘do!
+Whether it’s a teensy bit of jealousy after hearing everyone gush about her sister’s hair or just a touch of sibling competitiveness (I’m guessing both), now my older girl has been asking if there are any special St. Patrick’s Day hairstyles we can try.
+I’m not one to look a gift horse in the mouth, so we created this cute St. Patrick’s Day shamrock hair design!

-I picked up all of the supplies for this hairstyle at Walmart.
-You probably have many of them on hand, but I thought I’d share some of my tried and true faves (and I don’t know about you, but I didn’t have any green satin ribbon isn’t something I normally keep on hand!
+You probably already own a number of the items for this shamrock hair design, but I thought I’d share some of my tried and true faves… And I don’t know about you, but green satin ribbon isn’t something I normally keep on hand!

 - KareCo hair brush — love how this brush gently and easily removes tangles

-- Goody Ouchless clear hair elastics — in three sizes, perfect for creating loads of different styles
+- Goody Ouchless clear hair elastics — these come in three sizes, perfect for creating loads of different styles

 - Scunci No Slip Grip hair ties — these are amazing at keeping my girls’ hair secure without creating tangles

-- Aussie You Can Shine hair spray — good hold with a touch of shine and I have a soft spot for that Aussie scent
+- Aussie hair spray — good hold with a touch of shine, and I have a soft spot for that Aussie scent

 - green satin ribbon